Joan Barfoot: Life and career

 Barfoot's work has been compared internationally with that of Anne Tyler, Carol Shields, Margaret Drabble, Fay Weldon and Margaret Atwood.

-Barfoot's first novel to win an award was Abra.
-Abra is about a young mother who abandons her home, husband and children and moves to the Canadian Wilderness.

 In 1992, she won the Marian Engel Award, presented each year by the Writers' Trust of Canada to a female Canadian novelist who is in the middle of her career.

 Critical commentary

 In 2005, the Giller jury committee, describing Luck, wrote that "Joan Barfoot is at the peak of her powers with this splendidly realized tragicomedy about a household in the wake of an unexpected death.
 With its note-perfect narration, mordant wit and wonderfully neurotic cast of characters, Luck shows how death can reveal life in all its absurdity and complexity.
 This scintillating comedy of manners is also a profound meditation on fate, love, and artifice."